diningphil/graph-mixture-density-networks/README.md

 [*Federico Errica , Davide Bacciu, Alessio Micheli: Graph Mixture Density Networks.
 Proceedings of the 38th International Conference on Machine Learning (ICML), PMLR 139, 2021.*](https://arxiv.org/abs/2012.03085)

 ## Data and Splits
 To keep the memory footprint low, we do not provide the raw results of the simulations.
-We instead release the processed dataset, which contains the all the information used to run the simulations and the final results (target labels).
+We instead release the processed dataset, which contains all the information used to run the simulations and the final results (target labels).
 However, through the notebooks in `GMDN_NOTEBOOKS`, it is possible to perform random simulations of the stochastic SIR model to create datasets of varying dimensions.
 This repo also provides Pytorch Geometric classes for all datasets so that a user can easily load the data in memory and then convert it in some other form of interest.

 The splits used in our experiments are available in the `GMDN_SPLITS` folder.
 These are simple dictionaries that can be loaded using Pytorch.